afnanalmohd/task_flutterr/README.md

 ### b. function synchronizing data

-A funtion syncData  main purpose from this function to check the internet connection ,in this function i used  ``` Connectivity Plus ``` packge to ckeck the internet stutes .
+The main purpose of the syncData function is to check the internet connection.
+In this function, the``` Connectivity Plus``` package is utilized to determine the network connectivity status.
+Initially, the function checks the internet connection.
+If the connection is off, it displays data from the local Git storage.
+Otherwise, it fetches and displays data from the ```getAllWeather``` function.

 ```
    syncData() async {